fgeorgatos/HPCBIOS/HPCBIOS_2012-92.rst

 Although other alternatives to EasyBuild could eventually appear in the open, so far it has been the most self-consistent publicly available tool in yielding reproducible Scientific Computing environments, transferable across multiple HPC platforms.
-Therefor it is considered necessary across HPC sites for both users and systems engineering work.
+Therefore it is considered necessary across HPC sites for both users and systems engineering work.
 EasyBuild runs fine in user-space and so, even if it is not provided in a system by default, users can and will eventually use it.